How Businesses Can Use Alternative Financing to Strengthen Working Capital?

 Revenue-Linked Financing

 In select cases where revenue streams are contractual, recurring, and highly visible, revenue-linked financing can provide capital aligned with predictable cash inflows.
 Repayment structures adjust in line with cash inflows, supporting liquidity management without introducing rigid amortization schedules.
-It offers a performance-linked repayment structure without requiring equity or fixed monthly payments.
+It introduces a performance-linked repayment structure aligned with contracted or recurring revenue streams, without fixed amortization requirements.

 Private Credit Bridge Facilities